-There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Income-tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, cess and other material statutory dues in arrears as at March 31, 2023, for a period of more than six months from the date they became payable.
+There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Income-tax, Sales Tax, Service Tax, duty of Custom, duty of Excise, Value Added Tax, cess and other material statutory dues in arrears as at March 31, 2024, for a period of more than six months from the date they became payable.

-vii. (b) Details of statutory dues referred to in sub-clause (a) above which have not been deposited as on March 31, 2023, on account of disputes are given below -
+vii. (b) Details of statutory dues referred to in sub-clause (a) above which have not been deposited as on March 31, 2024, on account of disputes are given below -

 Name of the Statute Nature of the Dues Amount (Rs.
-In millions) Period to which the Amount Relates to Forum where Dispute Pending Income Tax Act, 1961 income tax demand 18.00 AY 17-18 Commissioner Of Income Tax (Appeals), Kolkata
+In millions) Period to which the Amount Relates to Forum where Dispute Pending Income Tax Act, 1961 Income tax demand 18.00 FY 17-18 Commissioner Of Income Tax (Appeals), Kolkata Goods and Service Goods and 0.36 FY 17-18 Additional Commissioner (ST) (Appeals), Delhi.
+Tax Act, 2017 Service Tax 2.39 FY 18-19 Additional Commissioner (ST) (Appeals), Vijayawada.

 - viii.
-There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year. - ix. (a) In our opinion, the Company has not defaulted in the repayment of loans or other borrowings or in the payment of interest thereon to any lender during the year. - ix. (b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - ix. (c) To the best of our knowledge and belief, in our opinion, term loans availed by the Company were, applied by the Company during the year for the purposes for which the loans were obtained. - ix. (d) On an overall examination of the financial statements of the Company, funds raised on short-term basis have, prima facie, not been used during the year for long-term purposes by the Company.
+There were no transactions relating to previously unrecorded income that were surrendered or disclosed as income in the tax assessments under the Income Tax Act, 1961 (43 of 1961) during the year. - ix. (a) In our opinion, the Company has not defaulted in the repayment of loans or other borrowings or in the payment of interest thereon to any lender during the year. - ix. (b) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority. - ix. (c) To the best of our knowledge and belief, in our opinion, term loans availed by the Company were, applied by the Company during the year for the purposes for which the loans were obtained. - ix. (d) On an overall examination of the financial statements of the Company, funds raised on short-term basis have, prima facie, not been used during the year for long-term purposes by the Company. - ix. (e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries and associates.